mukundan1/MAS4MAS/README.md

   ```
   (Optional) Specify the framework using ```--framework (crew | autogen)```

-3. Using the agents.yaml, run the command praisonai
+3. Using the agents.yaml, run the command praisonai in terminal with activated venv

 ### Task Configuration